 - 1VerdictUsing the same technology as the Nissan Leaf, the Nissan e-NV200 offers decent range and charging speeds, but it's not the biggest-capacity electric van around

 - 2Range, battery & chargingAs it uses the same technology as the Leaf, the Nissan e-NV200 has the longest range of any small electric van

-- 5Interior & comfort - currently readingDated interior has failed to keep pace with the Nissan e-NV200’s battery technology
+- 5Interior, dashboard & comfort - currently readingDated interior has failed to keep pace with the Nissan e-NV200’s battery technology